 5. Outdoor Temperature Is Too Low

-6. Clogged Drainpipe
+6. Clogged AC Drain Line

-How to Fix a Frozen Evaporator Coil
+How to Fix Frozen AC Coil?

 While many evaporator coil problems will require professional inspection and repair, there are some things you can do on your own.